CAG2Mark/wordle-solver/README.md

 exactly that.

 (NOTE: this was built completely using my own ideas.
-I did not watch any tutorial or any video to get the idea.)
+I did not watch any tutorial or any video to get the idea.
+It was only after I showed it to some friends that they showed me a 3Blue1Brown video on it :P)

 # How to use
 Simply type in the word it gives you each time into Wordle.